awsdocs/amazon-athena-user-guide/doc_source/notebooks-spark-getting-started.md

 [Firefox](https://support.mozilla.org/en-US/kb/third-party-cookies-firefox-tracking-protection)
 [Safari](https://support.apple.com/guide/safari/manage-cookies-sfri11471/mac)

-**To switch workgroups and open notebook explorer**
+**To open notebook explorer and switch workgroups**

-1. On the **Workgroups** page of the Athena console, select the button next to the Spark enabled workgroup that you just created\.

-1. Choose **Actions**, **Switch workgroup**\.
-The console informs you that you have switched to the new workgroup\.

-1. In the console navigation pane, choose **Notebook explorer**\.
-The **Workgroup** option on the upper right of the console shows the Spark enabled workgroup that you chose, and the example notebook is shown in the list of notebooks\.
+1. In the navigation pane,choose **Notebook explorer**\.

+1. Use the **Workgroup** option on the upper right of the console to choose the Spark enabled workgroup that you created\.
+The example notebook is shown in the list of notebooks\.

    You can use the notebook explorer in the following ways:
    + Choose the linked name of a notebook to open the notebook in a new session\.